 Step 2: Blend until smooth, then enjoy!

-If you want to make a fresh cocktail but save time in the kitchen, portion out the pineapple chunks and ice, and juice the limes ahead of time.
+- Portion the ingredients: If you want to make a fresh cocktail but save time in the kitchen, portion out the pineapple chunks and ice, and juice the limes the night before.
 Store the tequila in the freezer overnight so your cocktails can be ice cold when it’s time to blend them up.